rohitjain00/rohitjain00.github.io/about.md

 4. #### [dev-portfolio-blog](https://github.com/rohitjain00/dev-portfolio-blog)

     Jekyll based theme used to host blogs, profile and Resume.
 Simple and optimized minimal theme for users.
 For example the website you are currently using.
+This has currently over 12k downloads and used by over 60 people for hosting their portfolios.

 5. #### [Clock App](https://github.com/rohitjain00/ClockApp)